matomo-org/developer-documentation/docs/generated/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$searchEngineInformation, $this-&gt;referrerUrl)</code></pre>
 - `array` `$searchEngineInformation` An array with the following information: - **name**: The search engine name. - **keywords**: The search keywords used.
-This parameter will be defaulted to the results of Piwik&#039;s default search engine detection logic.
+This parameter will be defaulted to the results of Piwik's default search engine detection logic.
 - `string`